soumilhooda/GRSL-01748-2023/README.md

-# Estimation of Peri-Urban Area
+# Classification of Peri-Urban Areas using Remote Sensing data.

 Parameters used
 - NTL